raduenuca/part-of-speech-tagging/README.md

-# part-of-speech-tagging
-Part of Speech Tagging Project: Udacity - NLP Nanodegree Program
+# Part of speech tagging
+*Udacity - Machine Learning - Introduction Nanodegree Program* *Udacity - Natural Language Processing Nanodegree Program*

+## Project Overview
-Use the Pomegranate library to build a hidden Markov model for part of speech tagging with a universal tagset.
+Uses the Pomegranate library to build a hidden Markov model for part of speech tagging with a universal tagset.
 Hidden Markov models have been able to achieve >96% tag accuracy with larger tagsets on realistic text corpora.
 Hidden Markov models have also been used for speech recognition and speech generation, machine translation, gene recognition for bioinformatics, and human gesture recognition for computer vision, and more.